 One day in the month of Margazhi , early in the morning, unusually, there was a heavy downpour.
 It was so heavy that very soon there was ankle deep water everywhere.
 The rain did not stop and it went on drizzling the whole day.

 Senthan went out to fell wood but the trees were all so wet.
 In spite of the rain, Senthan managed to get some wood and brought them to the market.
 He was in for a shock as people refused to buy wet wood.

 “Sentha, you know we cannot use the wet wood in our stoves.
 How can we buy from you?” they said.
 “Dry them up after the sun comes up and we shall buy afterwards”.
 They were perfectly right in not buying the wood.
 Who would buy wet wood?

 Senthan was worried about his income that day.
-No selling meant no money, no rice, provisions and fresh vegetables for the guest and no feeding of devotee that day.
+No sales meant no money, no rice, provisions and fresh vegetables for the guest and no feeding of devotee that day.

 “Please, please buy at least some wood today” was all that he could plead with the people who were shopping for wood.
 He could not tell them his worry of not being able to feed a devotee.
 His pleas were of no avail as people went about to other shops who had stocked dry wood.

 Depressed by the day’s events, Senthan went home with a heavy heart.
 It was nearing late afternoon and there were not many people on the road due to the continuous rain.

 He sat on the verandah of his house, contemplating on how to keep up his vow.
 He had neither the provisions to cook for a devotee nor a devotee to feed that day.
 He could not, but reconcile to the situation by thinking that it was the Lord’s will indeed that his vow should be broken.

 “I surrender to you O Lord” he mentally prayed.
 “If this is your will, so be it”.
 He bowed down his head as if the Lord was in front of him.